Training: Mountview Academy of Theatre Arts, First Class BA (Hons), graduating in 2021.

-Fight Choreographer/Stunt Co-ordinator specialising in Live Show for more than 10 years: Marvel, Super-heroes United at Disneyland Paris, Stark Expo at Disneyland Paris, The Pirates Live Show at Aquarium de Paris, Cascade Shows for Canadian National Exhibition/France’s Got Talent/Britain’s Got Talent/Arab’s Got Talent and more.
+Fight choreographer/stunt co-ordinator work includes: Back to the Future The Musical on Broadway, Marvel Super-heroes United at Disneyland Paris, Stark Expo at Disneyland Paris, The Pirates Live Show at Aquarium de Paris, Cascade Shows for Canadian National Exhibition/France’s Got Talent/Britain’s Got Talent/Arab’s Got Talent and more.
 Currently working on the new Marvel Land: The Avengers Campus at Disneyland Paris as Stunt Coordinator and Fight Director.
 Fight Choreography Coach at the French Stunt School Campus Univers Cascades since 2015.

 DAVID GRINDROD ASSOCIATES CDG

 Back to the Future, Waitress, Only Fools & Horses, Mamma Mia! (worldwide), Mamma Mia!
-The Party, Magic Mike Live, Matilda (adult casting), 42nd Street, Bat Out of Hell, Five Guys Named Moe, Ghost, Our House, Sweet Charity (Donmar Warehouse), Into the Woods, Local Hero, Groundhog Day, Jekyll & Hyde (Old Vic), Chicago, Shrek, Grease, Priscilla Queen of the Desert, Mrs Henderson Presents, Fat Friends, The Commitments (UK tour), Man of La Mancha, Chess, Carousel, Sunset Boulevard, Sweeney Todd, On the Town, Kismet (ENO), Evita, Jesus Christ Superstar, Hello, Dolly!, Crazy for You (Regent’s Park Open Air), My Fair Lady, Oklahoma!, Kiss Me, Kate, West Side Story, On the Town (BBC Proms/ John Wilson), Guys & Dolls, A Chorus Line, Ain’t Misbehavin’, Oliver!, Sweet Charity (Sheffield Crucible), My Fair Lady, Candide, 42nd Street, Singin’ in the Rain, Kiss Me, Kate (Théâtre du Châtelet, Paris), The Beggar’s Opera (Théâtre des Bouffes du Nord, Paris) and Guys & Dolls (Théâtre Marigny, Paris).
+The Party, Magic Mike Live, Matilda (Adult casting), 42nd Street, Bat Out of Hell, 5 Guys Named Moe, Ghost, Our House, Sweet Charity (Donmar), Local Hero, Groundhog Day, Jekyll & Hyde (Old Vic), Chicago, Shrek, Grease, Priscilla Queen of the Desert, Mrs Henderson Presents, Fat Friends, The Commitments (UK Tour), Man of La Mancha, Chess, Carousel, Sunset Boulevard, Sweeney Todd, On the Town, Kismet (English National Opera), Evita, Jesus Christ Superstar, Hello Dolly, Crazy for You (Regent’s Park Open Air Theatre).
+My Fair Lady, Oklahoma, Kiss Me Kate, West Side Story, On the Town (BBC Proms/ John Wilson) Guys & Dolls, My Fair Lady, A Chorus Line, Ain’t Misbehavin, Oliver, Sweet Charity (Crucible Theatre, Sheffield), My Fair Lady, Candide, 42nd Street, Singing in the Rain.
+Kiss Me Kate, On the Town (Chatelet, Paris) The Beggars Opera (Theatre des Bouffes du Nord, Paris), Funny Girl, Guys and Dolls (Theatre Marigny, Paris).

-Sound of Music Live!
-(2016 BAFTA Award), Superstar, Over the Rainbow, I’d Do Anything, Any Dream Will Do, How Do You Solve a Problem like Maria?
-(2007 Emmy Award), Kombat Opera presents…(2008 Golden Rose Montreux Award), Hollyoaks and West End Star (TV3 Sweden).
+Sound of Music Live (2016 BAFTA Award), Superstar, Over the Rainbow, I’d Do Anything, Any Dream Will Do, How Do Solve A Problem like Maria, (2007 Emmy Award), Kombat Opera presents…(2008 Golden Rose Montreux Award) Hollyoaks, West End Star (TV3 Sweden).

-Associate Casting Directors: Will Burton CDG
+Casting Directors: Will Burton, Stephen Crockett

-Casting Assistant: Fionnuala Hills
+Casting Assistant: Tam Kirk